octo-technology/OpenTezos/docs/michelson/tutorial.md

 The combination of the `COMPARE` and `LE` and `IF` instructions allows you to apply conditional branching by comparing two numbers.

-The following sequence of instruction assumes two integers on top of the stack and removes the smaller one.
+The following sequence of instructions assumes two integers on top of the stack and removes the smaller one.

 ```
 DUP;